coroot/coroot/docs/docs/configuration/application-categories.md

 Coroot allows you to organize your applications into custom groups called Application Categories.
 These act like scopes, helping you either hide certain applications or focus on specific ones more easily.
+Additionally, Application Categories can be used for [notification routing](#notification-routing) — for example, to send alerts to different Slack channels based on category.

 <img alt="Application Categories" src="/img/docs/categories.png" class="card w-1200"/>